smartcontractkit/near-protocol-contracts/README.md

 near view oracle.$NEAR_ACCT get_all_requests '{"max_num_accounts": "100", "max_requests": "100"}'
 ```

-Copy the `expiration` from the above output and paste it below accordingly, replacing `EXPIRATION_COPIED_VALUE`.

 **Oracle node** uses its NEAR account keys to fulfill the request:

 ```bash